wip-/DirectionalFilter/README.md

 DirectionalFilter
 =================

-Very inefficient implementation of direcional filter (on CPU, in C#).
+Inefficient implementation of directional filter (on CPU, in C#).